zio/zio-cache/docs/overview/cache.md

   def size: UIO[Int]
 }
 ```
 The `refresh` operator is similar to `get`.
 The difference is `refresh` triggers a re-computation of the value without invalidating it.
 This allows any request to the associated key to be served while the value is being re-computed / retrieved by the lookup function.
-Some use cases are fetching the latest value (e.g. a price change from a backend database or a new score from an updated ML model), extending the entry's TTL, or both.
+Note: `refresh` always triggers the lookup function, disregarding the last `Error`.

 The `size` operator returns the current size of the cache.
 Under concurrent access the size should be regarded as only approximate since by the time we observe a given size the cache may have a different size based on concurrent insertions or removals.